Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Cilium and the Future of Container Networking with eBPF

-The Problem With iptables
+The problem with iptables

 • O(n) scaling.
 Each new rule adds an entry at the end of the chain.
 With 5,000 services, every packet traverses thousands of comparisons.

-What Makes Cilium Different
+What makes Cilium different

 Cilium loads eBPF programs at kernel hook points (XDP, tc, socket, cgroup).
 When a packet arrives: